CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide250Devcs-proj.md

-- Give your project a name that begins with your own name, such as John Dunbar OOW Hello, to make your project unique.
+- Give your project a name that begins with your own name, such as **JohnDunbarATPLab**, to make your project unique.
 Then:

   - Enter a **Description**, such as **ATP Lab Project**.